Murder, Manslaughter, and Homicide are all crimes.

 If you’ve watched television, read the newspaper, or talked to anyone about crime, you’ve certainly heard the words murder, manslaughter, and homicide used.
 They all mean generally the same thing: one person kills another person.
 And while murder and homicide are generally thought to be more aggravated than manslaughter, they’re all crimes in certain jurisdictions.

 As this article will explain, with one exception we refer to this crime in Wisconsin as homicide.
 At Van Severen Law Office we defend all versions of this criminal offense.
 We’ve defended “routine” homicide cases.
 And we’ve defended “high profile” homicide cases.
-Matt Meyer has even defended a murder charge, using Wisconsin law from the 1980s.
+A previous firm attorney has even defended a murder charge, using Wisconsin law from the 1980s.
 The murder defense attorneys at Van Severen Law Office will fight any charge.
 Call our top criminal defense law firm at (414) 270-0202 now.

 What is manslaughter?